teena0401/Data-Engineering-Lifecycle-/README.md

 As part of *IBM Data Engineering Capstone Project*, I will assume as an Associate Data Engineer who has recently joined e-commerce organzation, to build data platform for retailer data analytics.

-To implement a data warehouse system into a business, I then have to complete builiding the following five parts in the diagram below.
+To implement a data warehouse system into e-commerce company, I then have to complete builiding the following five parts in the diagram below.
 <img src="https://imgur.com/KYh4fIU.png">

-The Process of Building a Data Plaform
+The Process of Building a Data Platform
 - Part A - Establish ```Data Staging Area``` for temporary storing data from data source
 - Part B - Build a ```Staging Data Warehouse``` to aggregate disparate source data into a cohensive one before loading data into production data warehouse
 - Part C - Design a ```Sales Reporting Dashboard``` that reflects the key metrics of business